 And while you're at it, now you can get a taste of upcoming features as well.
 The BBC has launched an official beta testing program in the Play Store.
 It's open to anyone with a Google account and an Android device, as long as they live in the UK.
 Read More

 BBC has just pushed the Go button on its big iPlayer redesign.
 Now an updated version of the app is available in the Play Store that introduces tweaks to the way users stumble across new things to watch.
 The changes are apparent on the home screen, where the refined focus on discovering content is apparent right from the go.
 There are also new pages for browsing channels and perusing through categories.

 All of these pages now include collections, a way for the channel to group shows together according to series or theme.
+This, again, highlights another change the company has made to better present its content to potential viewers.
 Read More

 Back in September, the BBC iPlayer jumped to version 2.0 and introduced the ability for users to download full episodes and store them for up to 30 days.
 At the time, the feature only worked on the eleven devices that the developers tested.
 Now it should work on any Android device running Ice Cream Sandwich or above.
 Read More